Why Don’t We OFA Certify Our Dogs?

 Surprisingly, owners have an even GREATER influence on whether their dogs might develop HD.
 Keeping your dog healthy, well exercised, and “leaner” in the first couple years of life is greatly influential.
 Do not hike or over-work your young pup until their joints are more developed.
 Do not over or under feed, and only feed high quality nutritionally balanced foods.
 Look into Nuvet Plus! and Nujoint supplements to help “bridge the gap” between nutrition provided by commercial dog foods and true nutritional support.
 Stay away from high fat diets, and keep them ACTIVE!
 Spay and neuter only AFTER fully matured if possible, and be responsible during that time to avoid accidental breeding or hormonal confrontations with other dogs.

 Please take the time and effort to read the articles above, they are from trusted and reputable sources, and will provide the in-depth details you will need in order to understand our position on OFA certifications and canine hip dysplasia.

-We hope that this article helps anyone who is interested to truly understand and appreciate our perspective, and decision, as to why we do not OFA certify our dogs.
+We hope that this article and the resources we have shared helps anyone who is interested to truly understand and appreciate our perspective, and decision, as to why we do not OFA certify our dogs.
 We feel that due to the documented lack of accuracy and inability these certifications have in terms of “guaranteeing” anything, it simply is not something we feel is necessary.
-Our contract covers HD in the rare case that such a genetic disorder is diagnosed in our puppies, up to age 2, and it would be the same with or without OFA certification.
+Our agreement covers HD in the rare case that such a genetic disorder is diagnosed in our puppies, up to age 2, and it would be the same with or without OFA certification.
 It is more important to us to be proactive in preventing HD from occurring with ethical and responsible breeding practices, as well as properly educating prospective new puppy owners as to the other influencing factors which contributes to this disease.